If you are a local student you may be eligible.

 6 months full time / 12 months part time

-If you have a head for numbers and your eye on the financial industry, Melbourne Polytechnic’s Diploma of Accounting will prepare you for employment in the industry within six months, as a qualified assistant accountant.
-Support clients with regular financial monitoring and analysis, preparation of documents, reports and accounts advice.
-With only 67% of vacancies for accountants filled in the past year, your skills will always be in demand.
+If you have a head for numbers and your eye on the financial industry, Melbourne Polytechnic’s Diploma of Accounting FNS50222 will prepare you for employment in the industry within six months, as a qualified assistant accountant.
+Support clients as an accountant with regular financial monitoring and analysis, preparation of documents, reports and accounts advice.
+With only 67% of vacancies for accountants in Melbourne filled in the past year, your skills will always be in demand.

 Melbourne Polytechnic’s accounting students benefit from instructors and exercises that have been integrated from the industry.
 Your teachers have real-world experience as tax agents, BAS agents and CPAs, and guest lecturers from peak industry accounting bodies will share their knowledge and their networks.
-This course also provides an alternate pathway to the Bachelor of Accounting for students who have not completed secondary schooling in Australia.
+The Diploma of Accounting FNS50222 also provides an alternate pathway to the Bachelor of Accounting for students who have not completed secondary schooling in Australia.

 Qualifications in accounting can be taken around the world.
-This course completes some of the education units required by the Tax Practitioners Board for registration as a tax agent, and successful completion of this diploma entitles you to join the Institute of Public Accountants (IPA).
+This course completes some of the education units required by the Tax Practitioners Board for registration as a tax agent.
+Successful completion of the Diploma of Accounting FNS50222 entitles you to join the Institute of Public Accountants (IPA).
 With this qualification you might find work as an assistant accountant, office manager, financial services assistant, or tax assistant at a multinational, boutique or government accounting service.
-Alternatively, Melbourne Polytechnic Diploma of Accounting students can pursue further study to advance their career in finance.
+The Diploma of Accounting FNS50222 is also a pathway to becoming a qualified accountant.
+Melbourne Polytechnic Diploma of Accounting FNS50222 students can pursue further study to advance their career in finance.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.